Overview

 Majority Rules (2024) – 89 minutes

-Watch the original theatrical release of Majority Rules on Amazon and other streaming platforms.
+Watch the original theatrical release of Majority Rules on and is available on Kinema for free and also on Amazon.

 Majority Rules 101 (2025) – 30 minutes